 - Leading Lines

-Types of Leading Lines
+What Types of Leading Lines are there?

 These lines suggest power, dominance, and growth.
 Examples include tall structural designs and trees.
 Vertical lines cannot begin at the corner of your image.
 As an alternative, keep the rule of thirds in mind to prevent your image from looking like it has been cut in half.
 Vertical lines should be kept as vertical as possible.